 [ Google Scholar ] [ Curriculum Vitae ] [ LinkedIn ]

 In my research, I have investigated using AV and other techniques to improve interactions between people on opposite ends of the continuum, specifically focusing on when an immersed VR user is interrupted by a non-immersed person nearby in the user's physical environment.
-Additionally, I am exploring methods for transitioning augmented reality (AR) users' perspectives in a collaborative context, and how users might interact before and after perspective transitions.
-Each AR user's view on the world is their reality, so these transitions are examples of crossing realities as well.
+More recently, I have explored methods for efficiently and effectively transitioning a single user between different environments.

 [ Paper PDF ] [ IEEE Xplore ] [ Presentation ] [ Google Scholar ]